mdn/browser-compat-data/docs/contributing.md

 - Nesting of feature identifiers should make sense.
 - Notes use correct grammar and spelling.
 They should be complete sentences ending with a period.

-### Optional: Generating data using the mdn-bcd-collector project
+### Optional: Using the mdn-bcd-collector project

-If the feature you're interested in is an API, CSS or JavaScript feature, you can cross-reference data against [mdn-bcd-collector](https://mdn-bcd-collector.gooborg.com/).
-See the project's guide on [updating BCD using the results](https://mdn-bcd-collector.gooborg.com/docs/update-bcd.md) for instructions.
+If the feature you're interested in is an API, CSS or JavaScript feature, you can check data against the [mdn-bcd-collector](https://mdn-bcd-collector.gooborg.com/).
+See also the docs on [updating BCD using the results](bcd-collector.md) for instructions.

 ### Optional: Generating data by mirroring